exidox/Optical-Character-Recognition/README.md

 # Optical-Character-Recognition
 A machine learning project using Convolutional Neural Network to perform image text to typed text.
+Author - Shubham Bhatt